embl-cba/imagej-courses/imagej-practical.md

 ## Object growing and shrinking and "boundary object creation"

 Workflow:
+- Example data:
+	- Simply draw some objects yourself
 - Dilate (grow) and erode (shrink) the binary image to change the object size
 - In addition, by subtracting the eroded image from the original one can generate outlines
 - Fiji commands:
+	- [File > New Image...]
+		- Use Fiji's drawing tools to generate some objects of choice
 	- [Process > Binary > Erode]
 	- [Process > Binary > Dilate]
 	- [Image > Duplicate]
 	- [Process > Image Calculator]
+		- Use this to subtract images from each other

 Application examples:
 - Measure the amount of protein X in the nuclear envelope